ilinaya/OpenRDX/README.md

   - RESTful API built with Django REST Framework
   - User management and system configuration
   - API key generation and management
+  - Excel template download/upload for bulk operations:
+    - User Groups: Download template and upload Excel files to bulk import groups
+    - Users: Download template with 3 sheets (Users, Identifiers, NAS Authorizations) and upload to bulk import users with their identifiers and NAS authorizations
+    - NAS Groups: Download template and upload Excel files to bulk import groups
+    - NAS Devices: Download template and upload Excel files to bulk import devices
   - Accessible through Nginx at /api
   - Internal service, not directly accessible from outside
   - Uses PostgreSQL for relational data